Christmas —”Do Not Do It and Do Not Say You Are Doing it for Me!”

 “By us [Gentile Christians] who are strangers to [Jewish] Sabbaths, and new moons, and festivals, once acceptable to God, the Saturnalia, the feasts of January, the Brumalia, and Matronalia are now frequented, with gifts being carried to and fro.”

-Since then, “Christmas” appears on the Christian calendar when (about 450 C.E.)
-Pope Julius decreed that all Catholics must celebrate the birthday of Christ at the same time when the heathen were celebrating the Saturnalia (the orgiastic festival in ancient Rome in honor of Saturn with wild gatherings involving excessive drinking and promiscuity).
+Since then, “Christmas” appears on the Christian calendar, when (about 450 C.E.)
+Pope Julius decreed that all Catholics must celebrate the birthday of Christ at the same time when the heathen were celebrating the Saturnalia.

 Christmas is not a festival of the Creator

-One thing is certain: Christmas as a holiday cannot be found among the appointed times of YHVH in Leviticus 23, nor is there any evidence that the early believers in Yeshua the Messiah had ever celebrated his birthday, or even worse, the 25th of December.
-Yet, we can recognize in the Tanach (the Hebrew Scripture) a pagan Christmas-like practice which, unfortunately, were adopted by the ancient Israelites.
+One thing is certain though: Christmas as a holiday cannot be found among the appointed times of YHVH in Leviticus 23, nor is there any evidence that the early believers in Yeshua the Messiah had ever celebrated his birthday, or even worse, on the 25th of December.
+Yet, we can recognize in the Tanach a pagan Christmas-like practice which, unfortunately, were adopted by the ancient Israelites.
 The Almighty was angry with them, as we read from the Book of Jeremiah.
-In the words of YHVH,
+In the words of the Eternal,

 Do not learn the way of the nations and do not be awed by the signs of the heavens, for the nations are awed by them.
 For the customs of these peoples are vanity, for one cuts a tree from the forest, work for the hands of a craftsman with a cutting tool.
 They beautify it with silver and gold, they strengthen it with nails and hammers so that it does not topple.
 They are like an upright palm tree, and they do not speak.
 They have to be carried, because they do not walk.
 (Jer 10:2-5)